add2cal/docs/src/api/groups.md

 {
   "name": "Name of the Event Group",
-  "internal_note": null, // an optional simple string "subscription": "no", // can be "no" or "external" - the latter one requires a subscription_cal_url "subscription_cal_url": null, // url to an external calendar.
+  "internal_note": null, // an optional simple string "subscription": "no", // can be "no", "children", or "external" - the latter one requires a subscription_cal_url.
+  "subscription_cal_url": null, // url to an external calendar.
 Needs to start with "http"!
+Usually ends with ".ics" "public_event_overview": true, // if true, the Add to Calendar Button, matched with this group's prokey turns into a list of all nested events
-Usually ends with ".ics" "layout": "id-of-a-style-template", // take the id from the url in the application or the response when creating one via API
+  "layout": "id-of-a-style-template", // take the id from the url in the application or the response when creating one via API
   "landingpage": "id-of-a-landing-page-template", // take the id from the url in the application or the response when creating one via API
   "cta": true,